Avaiga/taipy-doc/docs/getting_started-new/index.md

 ### Running The Core service

-Running the Core service allows Taipy to process the configuration made in the previous step to set up the scenario management feature.
+Running the Core service allows Taipy to process the configuration made in the previous step and set up the scenario management feature.

 Include the following code in your Python script: